coreygallagher1/untether/README.md

 ## Mission Statement

 At untether, we empower you to break free from the constraints of debt.
-Through innovative automation, our products simplify financial management.
+Through automation, our products simplify financial management.
 We're committed to helping you untether yourself from debt and move toward a future of financial freedom.

 ## Overview

 Untether is a financial automation platform that helps users manage their finances and break free from debt.
-The platform provides services for user management, transaction processing, and automated roundup savings.
+The platform provides automated deposits and roundups on transactions and that can be used to pay down loans, donations, or towards a cause.

 ## Project Structure